For urgent consular assistance call

 Coastal and some inland areas are vulnerable to storm surges, particularly:

-Cyclones and storms can disrupt key services, including:
+Cyclones and storms can disrupt critical services, including:

 If there's a cyclone or storm:

-If you're arriving during the wet season, contact your tour operator to check if services are affected.
+If you arrive during the wet season, contact your tour operator to check if services are affected.

 Earth tremors are common in India, particularly in the north-eastern states.